Cheatkit/RCPRC-0003/git_automation/README.md

 ## Contributions

 Contributions to the Git Automation Script are welcome!
-If you find any issues or have ideas for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/your-repo) (replace "your-repo" with your actual repository URL).
+If you find any issues or have ideas for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/RCPRC/RCPRC-0003)

 ---